jbaruch/google-calendar-sync/README.md

  * Submit a pull request with a clear explanation of your changes.

 ### License
 This project is open-sourced under the Apache 2 License.
-See the LICENSE file for more details.
+See the License tab for more details.

 ### Contact
-For support or queries, please open an issue on the GitHub repository's issues page.
+Please open an issue on the GitHub repository's issues page for support or queries.